What Is the Kirkpatrick Evaluation Model? 4 Steps to Better Results

-The U.S. Army used the Kirkpatrick model to evaluate the course “Dismounted CIED Tactics Master Training Course.
+The U.S. Army used the Kirkpatrick model to evaluate its “Dismounted CIED Tactics Master” training course.

-The evaluation effort revealed the effectiveness of the training program and the success improvement of a unit’s operational effectiveness when in Afghanistan carrying out combat operations.
+The evaluation effort revealed the effectiveness of the training program and the successful improvement of a unit’s operational effectiveness when in Afghanistan carrying out combat operations.

 Level three used survey responses from both soldiers and their commanders when carrying out missions in Afghanistan.